Upcoming Event:

 The Manitoba Psychological Society is approved by the Canadian Psychological Association to offer continuing education for psychologists.
 The Manitoba Psychological Society maintains responsibility for the program.

-CE credits are awarded after completion of the full CE activity.
+6 CE credits will be awarded after completion of the full CE activity.

 Cancellation policy: No refunds will be issued.
 You will have 6 weeks following the event to access the workshop and materials.